 Optimizilla Review: Free Image Compressor Worth Using?

 Optimizilla compresses JPEG, PNG, and GIF images for free online.
-We tested it against 5 alternatives with real data and compression results.
+See how it compares to 5 alternatives on compression, batch size, and formats.

 Optimizilla is a free browser-based image compressor that cuts file sizes by roughly half without wrecking quality.
-We ran a batch of product photos through it on a MacBook Air M2 and the whole job finished quickly, original to ZIP download.
+A batch of product photos runs through it quickly, from upload to ZIP download.
 The catch: it skips WebP and AVIF, so it isn’t always the right tool for the job.

 If you’re wrestling with files too large for your destination drive or trying to compress attachments for email, Optimizilla saves real time.
-We tested it head to head against five popular alternatives so you can see which one actually fits your workflow.
+This review stacks it against five popular alternatives so you can see which one actually fits your workflow.

-• A typical JPEG roughly halved in size at the default setting in our test, with no visible artifacts on a 1080p monitor.
+- A typical JPEG drops by roughly half at the default setting, with no visible artifacts on a 1080p monitor.

-• The quality slider with side-by-side preview gives you more output control than any other free batch compressor we tried.
+- The quality slider with side-by-side preview gives you more output control than most other free batch compressors.

-• TinyPNG produced PNGs roughly 3 percentage points smaller in our comparison, but it lacks a manual quality slider.
+- TinyPNG tends to produce slightly smaller PNGs, but it lacks a manual quality slider.

 #How Does Optimizilla Work?

 Optimizilla lives at imagecompressor.com.
-You drop up to 20 files onto the upload area and the tool compresses them automatically using a mix of lossy and lossless algorithms.
-No sign-up, no email, no payment.
+Drop up to 20 files on the upload area and it compresses them automatically.
+No sign-up, no payment.

 What sets it apart from typical bulk compressors is the per-image quality slider.
 After compression, you click any thumbnail and pull a slider up or down.
 A side-by-side preview shows the output before you commit.
 According to Wikipedia’s overview of image compression, lossy algorithms work by discarding visual data the human eye barely notices, which is why a JPEG can shrink dramatically without looking obviously degraded.

-When we tested a typical JPEG, it roughly halved at the default setting.
-Pushing the slider to 70 percent shrank it further with barely visible artifacts.
+A typical JPEG roughly halves at the default setting.
+Pushing the slider to 70 percent shrinks it further with barely visible artifacts.

 You can grab files one by one or download everything as a ZIP.
 Optimizilla auto-deletes your uploads after one hour, which matters if you’re processing client work or anything you don’t want lingering on a third-party server.
-We tested the auto-delete by uploading throwaway PNG screenshots and trying to refetch the links after the hour was up: the links had expired, confirming the cleanup runs.
+The upload links expire once the hour is up, so the cleanup is enforced rather than just promised.

 The format roster is short: JPEG, PNG, and GIF.
 That covers most use cases for bloggers, small business owners, and anyone uploading product photos.
 The gap shows if you work with WebP or AVIF.
 Google’s Squoosh tool supports both modern formats and runs entirely in your browser.